rev-enge/invertek/ode2-control-issue-12/repairs/readme.md

  multiplexing).
 So measure if the pin from the display is connected to the right fet (D) pin.

-## Sympthom: A push button do not work.
+## Sympthom: A push button does not work.

 The buttons switches tend to get bad over time.
 I have seen complete open switch contacts as well as contact resistances over a few hundred ohms.